Likelihood-free stochastic approximation EM for inference in complex models: Introduction

-In the rest of this section, we illustrate the reasons for pursuing this approach.
-Since two of our simulation studies use state-space models, our notation introduces quantities that are time-indexed, however we emphasize that the methodology is suited for dynamic models that are not SSM and also for static models.
+In this work we consider the idea underlying the synthetic likelihood approach, and embed this into the stochastic approximation (SAEM) algorithm of \cite{Delyon1999}, for maximum likelihood inference.
+The resulting SAEM-SL algorithm is a likelihood-free version of SAEM which is easy to code, requires minimal tuning and appeals a general class of incomplete-data models, either ``static'' (time-independent) and dynamic models.
+Since two of our simulation studies use state-space models, our notation introduces quantities that are time-indexed, however we emphasize that the methodology is suited for dynamic models that are not SSM and also for static models, see the example in the Supplementary Material.